 Sufficient scientific detail will be included to enable course participants to understand the astronomical phenomena they can photograph and the extraordinary variety of scales of the Universe that can be recorded with an ordinary digital camera, ranging from ~100 km in the case of aurorae and meteors to 25 million million million km for the Andromeda galaxy.

-An evening practical session photographing Lacock Abbey at night will enable students to put into practice what they have learned, with guidance in the field.
-If the sky is clear, we will use moonlight to photograph the Abbey with stars above.
+A licence has been granted by the National Trust to enable the group to undertake an evening practical session photographing Lacock Abbey at night.
+This will enable students to put into practice what they have learned, with guidance in the field.
+If the sky is clear, we will photograph the Abbey with stars above.
 Course dates have been selected to optimise moonlight conditions.

 To get the most out of the course students should already understand the basics of exposure, shutter speed, aperture and ISO; and be comfortable handling their cameras using manual exposure mode.